The Open University since 2006

 Homelessness and need

 The majority of people who sleep on the streets, and in hostels and night shelters are men.
 However, the number of women, particularly younger women, in these circumstances has increased (Anderson et al., 1993).
 They are often people with complex care and support needs, which go way beyond the provision of accommodation.
-But, as you will learn in this unit, complex needs are both a cause and a product of homelessness.
+But, as you will learn in this course, complex needs are both a cause and a product of homelessness.

 These audio clips were recorded in 1999.